qiboteam/qibo/doc/source/examples.rst

 are implemented.

 Qibo also provides functionality to use Trotter steps for local Hamiltonians with up to two-qubit interactions.
-This is possible by creating the Hamiltonian as a :class:`qibo.base.hamiltonians.LocalHamiltonian` object.
+The implementation is based in Section 4.1 of `arXiv:1901.05824 <https://arxiv.org/abs/1901.05824>`_ and is implemented via the :class:`qibo.base.hamiltonians.LocalHamiltonian` object.
 For example:

 .. code-block::  python